keeler/blog/content/about.md

 Welcome.

-I occasionally feel an urge to write, so I made this blog because I have bad impulse control.
+This is a log of things I write up so I can refer to them later.

 Peace.